theaholtlund/analyse-garmin-strava/README.md

 Work in progress.
 Project working with Strava and Garmin Connect data in various ways, aiming to analyse, process and transform activities.

-# Ideas for Later, Components to Implement:
+## Ideas for Later, Components to Implement

 - Add compoment for Intelligent Cycling activities?
 - More elaborate secret management, use Azure?
 GitHub?